 Your test should run until it has 1,200 impressions at a minimum to be reasonably confident in the results.
 With this in mind, your first step is to figure out how many visitors will predictably funnel through your test per day.
 This number should be easy to get from your Google Analytics or Justuno dashboard if you have your Analytics account linked.

 When looking at your traffic numbers, it’s important to keep in mind the type of promotion you are running and the targeting rules for the promotion.

-For example, if you’re running an Exit Intent promotion, then it’s fair to assume that every visitor to your site will see this.
-If you’re running a banner promotion that only displays on the homepage, then you should be looking at the visitor data for your homepage ONLY and not for your entire site.
+For example, if you’re running an exit offer promotion, then it’s fair to assume that every visitor to your site will see this.
+If you’re running a banner promotion that only displays on the homepage, then you should be looking at the visitor data for your homepage only and not for your entire site.

 Once you have your average visitor count per day, you can calculate the minimum time you’ll need to run your test in order to reach 1,200 impressions.

 See our handy chart below for guidelines to get started: